-The Contractor must also ensure that data collected by multiple parties/individuals for Performance Measures and PIP reporting is consistent and comparable through an implemented inter-rater reliability process, as specified in AMPM Policy 970.
+The Contractor shall also ensure that data collected by multiple parties/individuals for performance measures and PIP reporting is consistent and comparable through an implemented IRR process, as specified in AMPM Policy 970.
 Failure to follow the data collection and reporting instructions that accompany the data request may result in regulatory actions including, but not limited to, sanctions imposed on the Contractor.